Tiling dense hypergraphs: Proof of the main results

 \subsection{Boosting}

-It is convenient to work with properties that survive the deletion of a few vertices.
-For an $m$-digraph family $\cP$, denote by $\Del_q(\cP)$ the set of digraphs $H$ such that $H-X \in \cP$ for every set $X \subset V(H)$ of at most $t$ vertices.
-We abbreviate $\Del(\cP)=\Del_m(\cP)$.
-As it turns out, one can harden the robustness condition of \cref{thm:framework} against vertex deletion, while simultaneously boosting its degree.
-Note that \cref{def:property-graph} extends straightforward to $k$-graphs instead of $m$-digraphs.
+It is often convenient to work with properties that survive the deletion of a few vertices.
+To formalise this, we need to take into account a few trivial exceptions.
+We say that a digraph family $\P$ is \emph{$(m,n)$-trivial}, if $\P$ contains no $m$-digraphs of order~$n$.
+For example, $\mat$ and $\div$ are $(m,n)$-trivial whenever $m$ does not divide $n$.\textbf{} On the other hand, $\spa$ and $\cov$ are not $(m,n)$-trivial for all $m$ and $n$.
+Denote by \gls{deletion-robustness} the set of $n$-vertex $m$-digraphs $H$ such that $H-D \in \P$ for every set $D \subset V(H)$ of $d' \leq d$ vertices such that $\P$ is not $(m,n-d')$-trivial.
+For instance, $H$ satisfies $\Del_m(\div)$ in the context of \cref{obs:robust-int-matching-gives-lattices-completeness}.
+As it turns out, one can harden the robustness conditions of \cref{thm:framework,thm:framework-exceptional} against vertex deletion, while simultaneously boosting its degree.
+Recall that for $\delta \in [0,1]$, we denote by $\DegF{d}{\delta}$ the union of all $k$-graphs with $k>d$ and relative minimum $d$-degree at least $\delta$.